lightbits/lightbits.github.io/euler2/euler2.markdown

 ## The Tumbler

 3D modelling software have tackled similar problems for a long time: how can the user, with their 2D mouse interface, rotate an object in 3D?
 One solution is called the *Tumbler*.
 It is notoriously unintuitive and the only excuse you get for using it is [not knowing any better](todo: matt keeter).
-It works like this:
+Here's how it works...

-When you click and start dragging, the Euler angles start from zero and you can rotate the thing around its current orientation.
-When you release, the orientation is saved but the Euler angles are reset to zero.
+When you click and start dragging, moving your mouse horizontally or vertically will adjust either of two Euler angles, and rotate the thing around its current orientation.
+When you release, the new orientation is saved and the Euler angles are reset to zero.

 <style>
 .slider img {